Growing brand no stranger to region but still has franchise territories available

 Loyal customers also know the brand across the country for its commitment to hospitality.
 Exceptional customer service is at the core of every McAlister’s location—from providing a near full-service dining experience to ensuring that meals are served with a smile, the brand goes above and beyond to create a family friendly environment and positive atmosphere.
 That focus on making every customer experience a great one has established a unique brand culture that is hard to find anywhere else.
 Except Northeast Ohio, a fact about which the brand is excited to change.

-“Kiplinger just named Cleveland the number three fastest growing city in the US in terms of stability and economic growth,” said Jeff Sturgis, Vice President of Development for FOCUS Brands, owner of McAlister’s.
+“Kiplinger just named Cleveland the number three fastest growing city in the US in terms of stability and economic growth,” said Tim Muir, Chief Development Officer of FOCUS Brands, owner of McAlister’s.
 “From a targeting standpoint, our goal is to continue to develop and build out Northeast Ohio.
 We are looking to get into the Akron, Canton, Cleveland and Youngstown areas as well.
 We are actively looking for additional franchisees here.”

 With over 400 restaurants in 28 states, McAlister’s has a system of local owners who are thriving in their local communities, including Ohio.

 “Ohio overall is in our path of growth.
 It’s contiguous to where we have successful stores,” Muir said.
 “We have been in the Cincinnati market for over 10 years.
 As we look at our overall development footprint, we are well developed in Indiana and continue to grow, and we are also well developed in Kentucky and continue to grow there.
 Ohio adjoins those states, so it is a natural growth path for us.”